A Global University

 - We use our global connections to benefit our local communities, city and region

 - To develop more multi-touch, deep, international partnerships where our joint activity includes a wide range of shared activities.
-We will do this by setting up an Academic Partnership Unit.
-This unit will support the development of new and existing collaborative relationships, coordinate the development and delivery of programmes and oversee quality management.
+We will do this through our unique Academic Partnership Unit which supports the development of new and existing collaborative relationships, coordinates the development and delivery of programmes and oversees quality management.

-- To increase international student numbers at Coventry, and to develop Coventry University London as planned.
+- To increase international student numbers at Coventry, and to develop Coventry University London and other campuses catering primarily to the needs of overseas students outside of the UK as planned.

 - To increase opportunities for UK students to undertake an international fieldtrip or study visit, and/or a study or work placement abroad.
 Similarly to find and offer work experience opportunities in the UK to our international students.

-- To give greater priority in supporting Applied Research to projects with international/global companies or with overseas partners including HEIs, governments and NGOs.
+- To give greater priority in supporting Research with Impact projects with international/global companies or with overseas partners including HEIs, governments and Non Governmental Organisations.

 - To enhance the IT infrastructure to enable the many tools for academic collaboration so that it is easy and reliable to share and discuss research data, to run trans-national seminars, to set up student-to-student projects etc.

-- By 2015 all UK students to have an international experience of some kind in their programme of study – either through joint projects with students in other countries mediated by ICT, or through study visits, work placements etc.
+- All students to have an international experience of some kind in their programme of study – either through joint projects with students in other countries mediated by ICT, or through study visits or work placements

-- By 2015, all overseas students to be offered work-related experience of some form in the UK – through internships, placements or work-related projects.
+- All overseas students to be offered work-related experience of some form in the UK – through internships, placements or work-related projects

-- By 2015 all courses to evidence a substantive and definable international component – for example, an international literature review, overseas case studies and/or analysis of global issues and perspectives.
+- All courses to evidence a substantive and definable international component – for example, an international literature review, overseas case studies and/or analysis of global issues and perspectives

 - I-graduate Survey to show steady improvement in international student satisfaction year-on-year on key questions.